ambroisep/hueypetersen/_posts/2013-07-10-code-read-of-core-async-timeouts.markdown

 {% endhighlight %}

 In the above sample the `go` block is non blocking (while the `<!!` does block outside the `go`).
 The `(timeout 1000)` function returns a channel that will be closed after 1000 milliseconds.
-Since it uses the `channel` abstraction the `<!` is able ot release control of the thread while it waits on the close.
+Since it uses the `channel` abstraction the `<!` is able to release control of the thread while it waits on the close.

 I was interested in the mechanics of how this works.
 It seems like a reasonable place to start examining the `core.async` codebase and get familiar with Java while I was at it.
 I don't have a Java background so my understanding of different tools on the JVM is limited.